 Graphene, on the other hand, can be applied as a collector to the front surface, and will serve to transmit much more of the light without shadowing, while still capturing and conducting the charge coming out of the absorption region.
 Its flexibility allows it to be used in thin-film solar cells, particularly in perovskites, where the main collector used is Indium Titanium Oxide (ITO), a brittle glass that cannot be bent without breaking.
 Graphene thus unlocks more of the potential benefits of perovskite flexibility.

-Graphene has also been used to increase photon collection efficiency (PCE) in the perovskite active material itself, with some doped graphene allowing larger perovskite grains to form on the carbon network.
+Graphene has also been used to increase photon collection efficiency in the perovskite active material itself, with some doped graphene allowing larger perovskite grains to form on the carbon network.
 In this role, it has been used as a carrier transport material.

 Finally, it has also been used to protect the unstable perovskite films, because graphene has better physical, chemical, and thermal stability.
 While graphene by itself doesn’t make a solar cell, in combination with other material properties it unlocks a lot of potential advances.